-Syracuse University has a proud tradition of welcoming international faculty, staff and visiting scholars from around the world who enliven our community and enrich our scholarship.
-Syracuse University, through the Office of University Counsel (UC), is pleased to support these scholars and their hiring or host departments by assisting with immigration-related matters and providing information to help scholars and their families settle into Syracuse University and the surrounding community.
+Syracuse University has a proud tradition of welcoming international faculty, staff, and visiting scholars from around the world who enliven our community and enrich our scholarship.
+Syracuse University, through the Office of University Counsel (OUC), is pleased to support these scholars and their hiring or host departments by assisting with immigration-related matters and providing information to help scholars and their families settle into Syracuse University and the surrounding community.

 Types of Visas Sponsored for International Professors, Researchers, and Specialized Staff Positions